pmmp/doc.pmmp.io/source/git.rst

 Clone PocketMine-MP
 ^^^^^^^^^^^^^^^^^^^
-Get the clone URL from `PocketMine/PocketMine-MP <https://github.com/PocketMine/PocketMine-MP>`_
+Get the clone URL from `pmmp/pocketmine-mp <https://github.com/pmmp/pocketmine-mp>`_

 .. code-block:: sh

-	$ git clone git@github.com:PocketMine/PocketMine-MP.git PocketMine-MP.git  # clone the original repository into PocketMine-MP.git
+	$ git clone --recursive https://github.com/pmmp/pocketmine-mp.git  # clone the original repository into PocketMine-MP.git
-	$ cd PocketMine-MP.git  # change directory to PocketMine-MP.git
+	$ cd pocketmine-mp.git  # change directory to PocketMine-MP.git

 How to make a pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Go to the `PocketMine/PocketMine-MP <https://github.com/PocketMine/PocketMine-MP>`_ repository and hit the **Fork** button.
-You should now have a forked repo from **PocketMine/PocketMine-MP** in your own repositories.
+Go to the `pmmp/pocketmine-mp <https://github.com/pmmp/pocketmine-mp>`_ repository and hit the **Fork** button.
+You should now have a forked repo from **pmmp/pocketmine-mp** in your own repositories.

 .. image:: img/git-fork.png